 Assault and Battery with a Dangerous Weapon is a felony in Massachusetts.
 Massachusetts General Law c 265 s 15a defines assault and battery with a dangerous weapon.
 The maximum penalty for this is ten years in state prison.
 Also, six years is the statute of limitations for this charge.

 Assault and Battery with a Dangerous Weapon Definition

 - There was a touching, even very slight, without a right.

 - Also, It was intentional

-- Finally, the touching with a dangerous weapon
+- Finally, the touching was with a dangerous weapon

 In cases of intentional ABDW, the prosecutor only needs to prove a slight touching.
 Also, the prosecutor does not need to prove any actual injury.

-The second way a prosecutor can prove an ABDW charge in Massachusetts is by reckless conduct.
-In order to be found guilty of reckless assault and battery with a dangerous weapon the prosecutor must prove defendant caused bodily injury.
-In order to prove reckless ABDW the prosecutor must prove
+The second way a prosecutor can prove an ABDW charge in Massachusetts is to prove reckless conduct.
+In order to prove reckless ABDW the prosecutor must prove:

 - First, the bodily injury was done with a dangerous weapon

 - And, the actions were reckless

 What is Bodily Injury?

-Massachusetts courts say bodily injury must be serious enough to impact the victim’s health or comfort.
+Courts say bodily injury must be serious enough to impact the victim’s health or comfort.
 Also, it does not need to be a permanent injury.
-It cannot be “trifling.”
+Also, It cannot be “trifling.”